BrianYang2013/JHU_AI_Journey/README.md

 ## Goals
 * AGI(Artificial General Intelligence) is not likely to happen in my generation.
 But if something interesting comes up, I wish I can understand it.
 * Personal interests
-  * Math
-    * Awareness
-    * Lay the foundation.
-After the training, I should be able to pick up a GTM level math course in 3 months.
+  * Math - Awareness.
+Lay the foundation.
+Able to pick up new math topics at a reasonable timeframe.
-  * Coding - Properly need to practice every day.
+  * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages
-  * Academic Training - I should be able to discover and pick up the knowledge, be aware of where good taste and standards are, and restructure my knowledge system to support my future improvement.
+  * Academic Training - Discover and pick up the knowledge, be aware of where good taste and standards are, and restructure my knowledge system to support my future improvement.
-* General Goals - Pick a few which suits you.
+* General goals for everyone - Pick a few which suits you.
 Keep collecting
   * Program - Finish it
   * Program - Finish with the shortest possible timeframe
   * Program - Finish with honor